mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 - Moving platforms can be a lot of work.
 - They are invested in the Mac or Windows interface.
-- They seen problems running Linux on certain hardware.
+- They've seen problems running Linux on certain hardware.
-- The OS supports tools and enterprise software they can't find on Linux.
+- Their OS supports tools and enterprise software that they are uncertain are supported by (K)ubuntu.

-Yet Linux **can** be used as a primary development platform by addressing these these downsides.
-First, let's reduce the work.
+Yet (K)ubuntu Linux **can** be used as a primary development platform by addressing these these downsides.

 ### Reduce the work

 The [Kubuntu 15.04 Preferred Software and Hardware](https://docs.google.com/spreadsheets/d/1kLIYKYRsan_nvqGSZF-xJNxMkivH7uNdd6F-xY0hAUM/pubhtml) details lots of information that can be used to get (K)ubuntu Linux running sooner, faster, and better for web developers.
-Now let's look at the hardware we might need.

 ### Get compatible hardware

-#### Buy a pre-configured system?
+#### Buy a pre-configured system

 The best (K)ubuntu systems, just like the best Mac or Windows systems, are those built specifically to run the OS.
 The easiest approach is to get a system